joy-zhouu/bixi-2021/README.md

 # bixi-2021
-Data analysis of public BIXI data during the 2021 season.
-Executed with Python with analysis done in pandas.
+Data analysis and visualization of open BIXI data during the 2021 season.
+Analysis executed with Python (pandas), visualization done in ArcGIS and MapBox.

-Public trip data can be found on the BIXI website: https://bixi.com/en/open-data.
+Data was sourced from the BIXI public website: https://bixi.com/en/open-data.